-The Remuneration Committee held one regular meeting in the reporting period.
-A resolution on consent for the Management's anticipatory resolution on loans to executive bodies was passed in writing.
+The Remuneration Committee held three meetings in the reporting period.
+A resolution on consent for the Management Board's anticipatory resolution on loans to executive bodies was passed in writing.
 All members of the Remuneration Committee were present at the meetings.

-At its meeting on March 2, 2018, the Remuneration Committee discussed the constraints and the determination of the total amount available for variable remuneration (bonus pool) in accordance with the Institutsvergütungsverordnung (IVV - German Remuneration Regulation for Institutions), the review of negative performance contributions in accordance with section 20 (5) of the IVV, and the approval of higher variable remuneration.
+At its meeting on March 7, 2019, the Remuneration Committee discussed the constraints and determination of the total amount available for variable remuneration (bonus pool) in accordance with the Institutsvergütungsverordnung (IVV - German Remuneration Regulation for Institutions), the review of negative performance contributions (malus) in accordance with section 20(5) of the IVV, the review of the remuneration of monitoring units in accordance with section 15(3) of the IVV and the recommendation of the Supervisory Board regarding the appointment of a new Remuneration Officer.